 In 1453, however, the Roman saga came to an end when the Turks finally conquered Constantinople, establishing the Muslim Ottoman Empire that divided Europe; the Balkan countries probably still suffer from this occupation, as they were isolated from the rest of Europe for hundreds of years.

-The next big split came after 1945, when Stalin’s communist empire swallowed up much of central Europe.
+The latest split occurred in 1945, after the war Stalin’s communist empire swallowed up much of central Europe.
 The Iron Curtain ran just east of Vienna, splitting Germany in two, while Poland, the Czech Republic, Hungary and several other countries ended up on the wrong side of the wall.
-Today it is hard to believe that half of Europe was under the yoke of communism, and that people were not allowed to travel freely, express themselves freely, set up private businesses, etc. The brown coal smoke was thick, and the particular smell was unmistakable.
+Today it is hard to believe that half of Europe was under the yoke of communism, and that people were not allowed to travel freely, express themselves freely, set up private businesses, etc. The lignite smoke was thick, and the particular smell was unmistakable.

 What the next big division will be is hard to say, alliances and friendships shift, there is no given formula to follow.
 Although some traces can be discerned in history, where religious and ideological divisions often herald the conflicts.